 Purchase a license

 CubeBackup is free for trial for 14 days.
-After the trial period, you must purchase a license to continually use CubeBackup to secure your G Suite data.
+After the trial period, you must purchase a license to keep using CubeBackup to secure your G Suite data.

-On the OVERVIEW page in CubeBackup web console, click the Purchase license link in the license information section, and you will be directed to the CubeBackup subscription page, where you can purchase a license for CubeBackup.
+On the OVERVIEW page in CubeBackup web console, click the Purchase license link in the license information section to be directed to the subscription page, where you can purchase a license for CubeBackup.

-- For G Suite Basic/Business/Enterprise organizations, the pricing is $5 USD/user/year.
+- For G Suite Basic/Business/Enterprise organizations, the price is $5 USD/user/year.

-- For G Suite Education/Nonprofit organizations, the pricing is $2 USD/user/year.
+- For G Suite Education/Nonprofit organizations, the price is $2 USD/user/year.